Cell structure formation in a two-dimensional density-based dislocation dynamics model

 The walls are formed by the mutual trapping of dislocations into dipole-like configurations (friction stress).
 They are stabilized by two effects that mutually compensate each other: On the one hand, excess of dislocations of positive sign pushes against the wall from one side ('pile up stress') , on the other hand, the dislocations within a dipole push each other back ('diffusion stress').
 As a consequence we see a wall consisting of polarized dipoles, with positive and negative dislocations accumulating on opposite sides of the wall.
 The width of the walls, the corresponding width of the cells and the dislocation spacings are all in good agreement with the experimental observations.
 This can be seen in Figure \ref{fig:LiF}, right, where a piece of the simulated dislocation density pattern could, after re-scaling to the dislocation spacing in the experiment, be seamlessly pasted into the experimental image.

-We also investigate whether our patterns match the similitude principle in the strong form proposed by \citet{Oudriss2016_IJP}.
+We also investigate whether our patterns match the similitude principle in the strong form proposed in Ref. \cite{Oudriss2016_IJP}.
 To this end we study one-dimensional density profiles taken along the slip directions and define, for a given profile, the wall dislocation density $\rho^{\rm w}_i$ of wall $i$ as the dislocation density at the corresponding density maximum and the channel dislocation density $\rho^{\rm c}_i$ as the dislocation density in the corresponding density minimum.